LeungEcoLab/s2bak/README.md

-# Sightings, Survey and Bias-adjustment Kernel (S2BaK)
+# `s2bak` R package

 >Framework and initial code created by Brian Leung, with code adapted for package by Dat Nguyen and Brian Leung.

 **THIS PACKAGE IS CURRENTLY UNSTABLE AND A WORK IN PROGRESS.
 USE AT YOUR OWN RISK.**

-This R package adapts the code used for the S2BaK framework within Leung et al., 2019, a flexible and integrative bias-adjustment model that may be used with many species distribution models.
+This R package adapts the code used for the Sightings, Survey and Bias-adjustment Kernel (S2BaK) framework within Leung et al., 2019, a flexible, efficient and integrative bias-adjustment model to fit species distribution models (SDMs) for multiple species.

->[OVERALL DESCRIPTION OF S2BaK MODEL].
+>[OVERALL DESCRIPTION OF S2BaK MODEL: HOW IT WORKS].
+[WHAT KIND OF DATA IS NEEDED].
+[FLEXIBLE FOR ANY MODELLING METHOD].

 ## Installation